Dog neutering is a simple operation that has numerous health and wellbeing benefits for your dog, as well as stopping any unwanted births.

 The age at which a dog should be neutered differs depending on breed type; it is advisable to contact your vet to discuss neutering as soon as possible.

-- Unneutered male dogs are at a higher risk of testicular tumours
+- Neutered male dogs are at a lower risk of testicular tumours.

-- Neutering also helps to prevent the onset of prostrate conditions which are common in unneutered dogs
+- Neutering a male dog also helps to prevent the onset of prostrate conditions which are common when unneutered.

-- Unneutered female dogs are at a higher risk of developing mammary tumours
+- Neutered female dogs are at a lower risk of developing mammary tumours.

-- Neutering also removes the threat of womb infections which can be very serious
+- Neutering a female dog also removes the threat of womb infections which can be very serious.

-- Unneutered female dogs will come into season approximately twice per year, you will notice blood spots where your dog walks, and particularly in her bedding
+- Unneutered female dogs will come into season approximately twice a year.
+You'll notice blood spots where your dog walks, and particularly in her bedding.

-- Neutering can remove some of the undesirable behaviour in male dogs such as scent-marking or humping.
+- Neutering male dogs can remove some of the undesirable behaviours such as scent-marking or humping.

-Neutering isn’t the only way to benefit a dog’s behaviour - consistent positive training with your dog is also strongly advised.
+Neutering isn’t the only way to improve a dog’s behaviour – consistent positive training with your dog is also strongly advised.

-A number of organisations provide discounted or free neutering such as Blue Cross, The Mayhew Animal Home and RSPCA.
+Many organisations provide discounted or free dog neutering such as Blue Cross, The Mayhew Animal Home and RSPCA.

 Where can I get my dog neutered?

-You can contact your vet to organise neutering of your pet.
+You can contact your vet to organise having your dog neutered.

-Will my dog get fat if I have him neutered?
+Will my dog get fat if I have them neutered?

 There is no evidence to support this.
 With an appropriate diet and plenty of exercise there is no reason why your dog will put on weight.
 It is possible that your pet will require less food than before neutering, but your vet will advise on this.